Blizzard president apologizes and takes responsibility for Hearthstone free speech blunder

 “Blizzard had the opportunity to bring the world together in a tough Hearthstone esports moment,” Brack said.
 “About a month ago.
 And we did not.
 We moved to quickly in our decision making.
 And then.
 To make matters worse, we were too slow to talk with all of you.
 When I think about what I’m most unhappy about, there’s really two things.
 The first one is, we didn’t live up to the high standards that we really set for ourselves.
 And the second is, we failed in our purpose.
 And for that, I am sorry, and accept accountability.”

 He added, “So what exactly is our purpose?
 BlizzCon is demonstrating it, even as we speak.
 We aspire to bring the world together in epic entertainment.
 And I truly believe in the positive power of video games.
-When we get it right, we create a common ground, where the community comes together to compete.
-Connect and play, irrespective of the things that divide us.
+When we get it right, we create a common ground, where the community comes together to compete, connect and play, irrespective of the things that divide us.
 As an example, BlizzCon has people from 59 countries all around the world.
 Here at the show today.
 That is amazing.
 And that is the positive power of video games to transcend divisions that surround us….We will do better going forward.
 But our actions are going to matter more than any of these words.”

 And he said, “As you walk around this weekend.
 I hope it’s clear how committed we are to everyone’s right to express themselves in all kinds of ways in all kinds of places.
 I’ve actually seen and heard many of you expressing yourself this morning.
 You use your vacation, and your family time to be here in Anaheim with us, and we are so grateful that you’re here this weekend.
 Our best moments are here in our shared passion for Blizzard games.
 So once again, BlizzCon has brought us together.
 And today, you’re going to see a lot of the hard work of the Blizzard team.